 “Small” is a relative term.
-It may indeed be a small world after all, but since it debuted at the 1964 New York World's Fair, about a gazillion denizens of our diminutive planet have boarded it's a small world's boats--and subsequently tried in vain to get the cloying theme song out of their brains.
+It may indeed be a small world, but ever since this now iconic ride debuted at the 1964 New York World's Fair, countless people from the world over have boarded the classic attraction’s boats–and subsequently tried in vain to get the cloying theme song out of their brains.

 Transported to California's Disneyland in 1966, the ride instantly became a park highlight.
 Originally designed for the fair's UNICEF pavilion to help promote a message of international harmony, Disney cloned the charming ride for the Magic Kingdom park at Walt Disney World in Florida and other Disney parks around the world.
 It is now widely recognized as one of the company’s most popular and beloved attractions.

 The importance of the 1964-1965 New York World’s Fair in the evolution of the Disney parks cannot be overstated.
 The four attractions that Disney developed for the fair included Ford’s Magic Skyway, General Electric's Progressland (which featured the Carousel of Progress), and the state of Illinois’ Great Moments with Mr. Lincoln, as well as It's a Small World.
 In addition to creating attractions that, in some form, lived on long after the fair, Disney's Imagineers perfected the art of Audio Animatronics, took E-Ticket rides and thematic storytelling to a new level, and perhaps most significantly, demonstrated that Disneyland-style entertainment had appeal beyond Southern California.
 Disney’s attractions were wildly popular at the fair.